 GLOBAL CHURCH PARTNERS

-The Church of the Nazarene is a Protestant Christian church in the Wesleyan-Holiness tradition.
-Organized in 1908, the denomination is now home to about 2.5 million members worshipping in more than 30,000 local congregations in 162 world areas.
+The Church of the Nazarene is home to about 2.5 million members worshipping in more than 30,000 local congregations in 162 world areas.
 We partner with some of these other churches in other countries through giving financially as well as sending work and witness teams to meet needs in a unique way.
 We also offer our support through prayer.

 Links is a network of personal connections between missionaries and Nazarene districts around the world.